tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 $ `cd /v<TAB>/w<TAB>/h<TAB>`

-11. Navigate from your current working directory to /var/l__ _, Oops!
-You forgot the name of directory and not supposed to use TAB

-$ `cd /var/l*`

-Note: This will move to ‘lib‘ only if there is only one directory starting with ‘l‘.
-If more than one directory starting with ‘l‘ exist, and no more criteria is provided in command line, it will move to the first directory starting with ‘l‘, alphabetically

-12. You need to navigate to your home folder ‘parallels‘ home directory, without using TAB.

-$ `cd /home/par?`

-13. What are pushd and popd in Linux?
+11. What are pushd and popd in Linux?

 Pushd and popd are Linux commands in bash and certain other shell which saves current working directory location to memory and bring to the directory from memory as current working directory, respectively as well as changes directory